 Myotonic muscular dystrophy usually does not start to produce symptoms until after the age of 20 (except for the congenital form).
 Some people don't have symptoms until as late as age 50.

 This type of muscular dystrophy can also affect the heart (arrhythmias), eyes (cataracts), lungs, digestive tract, and brain function and can be associated with diabetes.
 Myotonic dystrophy is an autosomal dominant disease, meaning that 1 out of 2 children is likely to inherit it.

 If a person has weak muscles that become weaker over time, they may have muscular dystrophy.
 High levels of a chemical called creatine kinase (CPK) found in the blood may also help diagnose muscular dystrophy.
 High levels of creatine kinase don't give a definite diagnosis, since many other muscle diseases can also cause this.

 Testing for very low levels of dystrophin in the muscles can also be used to diagnose Duchenne muscular dystrophy.
 For other types of muscular dystrophy, specific blood tests can be done to help your doctor determine which type of muscular dystrophy you have.

-A test called an electromyogram (EMG) involves passing tiny electrical shocks through the muscles.
-It can be performed to test whether the muscles and nerves are working properly.
+A test called a nerve conduction study involves passing tiny electrical shocks through nerves.
+The nerve conduction study is performed along with a test called electromyography (EMG).
+EMG involves inserting a needle-like probe to detect abnormal spontaneous muscle activity.
+These studies can be performed to test whether the muscles and nerves are working properly.

 Treatment and Prevention